camponogaraviera/Roboweek-Challenge/README.md

 Event Website: http://roboweek.c3.furg.br/

 # Instructions
-To reproduce the simulation, kindly access [this link](https://drive.google.com/drive/folders/1rIWDC9wHPcT_eNRiRx-XcyBCDKqV4Xsh) for instructions on how to operate within Gazebo simulator using ROS.
+To reproduce the simulation, check [this Google drive folder](https://drive.google.com/drive/folders/1rIWDC9wHPcT_eNRiRx-XcyBCDKqV4Xsh) for instructions on how to operate the Gazebo simulator using ROS.

 ![](GazeboSimulator.png)

 # Solution

 The ansatz: if the length between each laser sensor is different, send the robot towards the direction in which the laser length is longer (dodging the obstacle ahead)—else—flip a coin, i.e, any right/left turn is a feasible solution.
-Although this logic seems very straightforward, there is a caveat: the gradient might point towards the start line, since there is no transit signs neither object detection implementation to read them.
+Although this logic seems very straightforward, there is a caveat: the gradient might point towards the start line since there are no transit signs neither object detection implementation to read them.
 Circumventions must be made.

 Below is our TurtleBot completing the entire circuit and leading position in the second to last race.
 Our implementation was able to complete the entire labyrinth.
 However, in the finals, our bot slammed into another, consequently overturning, and so we got second place overall according to the distance criteria from the finish line.